omega8cc/boa/docs/SECURITY.md

 **WARNING!** Do not add `shell_exec` here, or you will break cron for all sites, including those hosted on all Satellite Instances.
 The `shell_exec` function is also required by Collectd Graph Panel, if installed.

-This option affects only the Aegir Master Instance plus all scripts running outside of Octopus Satellite Instances.
+This option affects only the Ægir Master Instance plus all scripts running outside of Octopus Satellite Instances.

 **Example:**